Leica SL vs Sony A7R II

-The Leica SL (Typ 601) and the Sony Alpha A7R II are two enthusiast cameras that were revealed to the public, respectively, in October 2015 and June 2015.
+The Leica SL (Typ 601) and the Sony Alpha A7R II are two enthusiast cameras that were officially introduced, respectively, in October 2015 and June 2015.
 Both the SL and the A7R II are mirrorless interchangeable lens cameras that are equipped with a full frame sensor.
-The Leica has a resolution of 24 megapixel, whereas the Sony provides 42.2 MP.
+The Leica has a resolution of 24 megapixels, whereas the Sony provides 42.2 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A7R II is notably smaller (20 percent) than the Leica SL.
 Moreover, the A7R II is markedly lighter (26 percent) than the SL.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Hence, you might want to study and compare the specifications of available lenses in order to get the full picture of the size and weight of the two camera systems.